dsv-rp/DDS/.changeset/ten-timers-exist.md

 "@daikin-oss/design-system-web-components": patch
 ---

+Text Input: Fixed an issue where the size of components could not be changed.
+(DDS-1279)
-Fixed the issue where Text Input and Textarea could not be resized.
+Textarea: Fixed an issue where the size of components could not be changed.
 (DDS-1279)